 The "Pacific" in Pacific Northwest is an artifact of a time when it needed to be distinguished from the "Northwest", which is today called the Upper Midwest, but was the "Northwest" in the early 19th century since it was the northwestern corner of the U.S. (Northwestern University's name is thus an artifact title as well).
 Nobody looking at a map of the U.S. today would consider anything but the Pacific Northwest to be the Northwest.

 Nearby the Pacific Northwest is the Canadian province of British Columbia.
-Britain hasn't exercised direct authority over the territory in at least three-quarters of a century, hasn't been able to exercise any authority over it since 1986, and while it is true that the Canadian and British Columbian head of state is HM The Queen, she holds that title separately independently (that is to say, it "just so happens" that the Queen of British Columbia is the same person as the Queen of the United Kingdom).
+Britain hasn't exercised direct authority over the territory at least since 1931, hasn't been able to exercise any authority over it since 1986, and while it is true that the Canadian and British Columbian head of state is HM The Queen, she holds that title separately independently (that is to say, it "just so happens" that the Queen of British Columbia is the same person as the Queen of the United Kingdom).
 In other words: British Columbia isn't British anymore.

 No actual sheep have grazed in the area of New York's Central Park called "Sheep Meadow" since the 1930s, when they were removed out of fear that people made desperate by the Depression would kidnap and eat them.

 And Pearl Harbor has long been inhospitable to the pearl-bearing oysters it was once rich in.

 Tarrytown and Sleepy Hollow, N.Y., are still collectively referred to as the Tarrytowns, despite residents of the latter having voted in 1996 to change the name from North Tarrytown to capitalize on the tourist business.